HomePurpl LifePIP & Benefit GuidesPIP Increases & Rates 2026: April Payment Changes Explained

 • Disability Living Allowance

-• Other disability-related benefits uprated at the same time
+• Other benefits uprated at the same time

 How much will PIP increase in 2026?

 PIP will increase by 3.8% from April 2026.
-The exact amount depends on which components and rates you receive.
+The exact amount depends on which components and rates apply to the award.

 When do the PIP increases 2026 start?

-The new rates apply from 6 April 2026, although payment dates vary by individual schedule.
+The new rates apply from 6 April 2026, although the first increased payment date varies by individual payment schedule.

 No. The increase is automatic and does not require a new claim or reassessment.